 It is possible to implement smaller ponchos for kids and teenagers upon request.

-Natural alpaca textiles should be handwashed in cold water using mild detergent.
+Natural alpaca textiles should be handwashed in cold water using shampoo or mild detergent.
 Let them dry on a flat surface so that they don't loose their shape.
+Dry cleaning is also an option.

 We will only be able to confirm the shipping costs for an order when we know the exact combination of items and the destination address.
 In some cases items can be added to an existing shopping cart without incurring additional shipping costs.